GorgonMeducer/NotGenshinClock/README.md

 ### 3. Open the Project

 Finally, you need to open the project in VS Code.
-You can do this by choosing "Open Folder" from the File menu in VS Code, and then selecting the folder of the `GenshinClock` project that you cloned.
+You can do this by choosing "Open Folder" from the File menu in VS Code, and then selecting the folder of the `NotGenshinClock` project that you cloned.

-Now, you should be ready to start using the GenshinClock project.
+Now, you should be ready to start using the `NotGenshinClock` project.
 If you encounter any issues, feel free to ask for help.